-Starwood Preferred Guest® Credit Card from American Express has upped their sign-up promotion to 10,000 bonus Starpoints with your first purchase and another 15,000 points when you spend $5,000 within 6 months.
+Starwood Preferred Guest® Credit Card from American Express has upped their Starpoints bonus to 10,000 bonus Starpoints with your first purchase and another 15,000 points when you spend $5,000 within the first 6 months of Cardmembership.
 The required spending used to be $15,000, which was much less easy to reach.
 Introductory annual fee of $0 the first year, then $65 a year after that.

 Starwood is a collection of mid scale to very-upscale hotels, and these points tend to be most valuable if you can use them for free hotel stays.
 Starwood is unique in that there are no blackout dates, so if there is a room, you can have it for points.
 I’ve used them in a pinch, for example 3,000 points for a $120 a night room at the Vancouver Airport Four Points (Category 2).
 Along these lines, you could grab 10 free hotel nights at Category 1 hotels or Category 2 hotels on weekends (Fri/Sat night).